spekulatius/PHPScraper/websites/README.md

 composer require spekulatius/phpscraper
 ```

-This automatically ensures the package is loaded.
-You can now use any of the above noted examples.
+This automatically ensures the package is loaded and you can start to scrape the web.
+You can now use any of the noted examples.

 Contributing